-All_It is the responsibility of all_employees or individuals associated with the University should initiallyto report in writing or orally any observed, suspected, or apparent misconduct in research or scholarship to the RSIO or (a) their department chair or unit head, or (b) the dean of the college or school in which their department or unit is located, who must immediately report the allegation to the RSIO. the RSIO or Alternatively, complainants may report through the University of Alabama System ethics process, which will then be reported to the RSIO.
-Vice President for Research and Economic Development, in accordance with this policy.
+All employees or individuals associated with the University should initially report in writing or orally any observed, suspected, or apparent misconduct in research or scholarship to the RSIO or Vice President for Research and Economic Development, in accordance with this policy.
 If an inquiry or investigation is warranted, the allegations by the complainant shall be made in writing.

-If an individual is unsure whether an incident falls within the definition of misconduct inresearch or scholarship, this person may contact the Vice President for Research and Economic Development or RSIO to discuss the suspected misconduct informally.
-If the circumstances described by the individual do not meet the definition of misconduct in research or scholarship, the Vice President for Research and Economic Development or RSIO may refer the individual or allegation to other offices or officials with responsibility for resolving the problem.
-At any time, an employee may have discussions and consultations about concerns of possible misconduct with a department chair, unit head, dean, RSIO, Vice President for Research and Economic Development, or the Provost and will be counseled about appropriate procedures for reporting allegations.
-All University officials are under a duty to report alleged misconduct to the Vice President for Research and Economic DevelopmentRSIO and to maintain confidentiality.
+If an individual is unsure whether an incident falls within the definition of misconduct in research or scholarship, he/shethis person may contact the vice president for Research and Economic Development or RSIO to discuss the suspected misconduct informally.
+If the circumstances described by the individual do not meet the definition of misconduct in research or scholarship, the vice president for Research and Economic Development or RSIO may refer the individual or allegation to other offices or officials with responsibility for resolving the problem.
+At any time, an employee may have discussions and consultations about concerns of possible misconduct with a department chair, unit head, dean, RSIO, vice president for Research and Economic Development, or the Provost and will be counseled about appropriate procedures for reporting allegations.
+All University officials are under a duty to report alleged misconduct to the vice president for Research and Economic Development and to maintain confidentiality.